neatest/neat-cli/README.md

 neat cli my-cli
 ```

-> Note: In this example, `my-cli` will be used as the internal cli name
+> ⚠️ In this example, `my-cli` will be used as the internal cli name

 ### As your new personalized repo template